Manhattan office leasing still strong but correction under way

-NEW YORK (Reuters) - Office leasing activity in Manhattan remains strong but tell-tale signs - such as rising landlord concessions and companies that renew contracts rather than take new space - indicate a market in correction, realtor Cushman & Wakefield said Tuesday.
+NEW YORK, July 19 (Reuters) - Office leasing activity in Manhattan remains strong but tell-tale signs - such as rising landlord concessions and companies that renew contracts rather than take new space - indicate a market in correction, realtor Cushman & Wakefield said Tuesday.

+The Manhattan office market provides a snapshot into the economic health of New York and offers an indication of future business activity.

 The commercial real estate market in the second quarter picked up after capital market turmoil in the first quarter curbed activity, with June's 2.9 million square feet of space marking the highest monthly volume of space leased in the past 12 months.

-Yet the vacancy rate in Midtown was high at 9.2 percent, the sublease market was not active while asking prices for renting an office rose to $77.99 per square foot, exceeding the previous peak in September 2008 by 2 cents, Cushman & Wakefield said.
+Yet the vacancy rate in Midtown was high at 9.2 percent, the sublease market was not active while asking prices for renting an office rose to $77.99 per square foot, exceeding the previous peek in September 2008 by two cents, Cushman & Wakefield said.

-Manhattan's office market is a snapshot into the economic health of New York and indicates future business activity.

 "When they renew they put a Band-Aid on things," Weiss said, adding that landlords should be concerned.
 "When they relocate for the most part historically, there's expansion involved.
 When they renew, it's either status quo or contraction."